oomcth/Deep-learning-Multi-armed-bandits/README.md

 # Deep-learning-Multi-armed-bandits

-This projects reproduces and explores the methodology presented by Fintz, Osadchy & Hertz to predict and explain human decisions using deep learning (link below) https://doi.org/10.1038/s41598-022-08863-0
+This projects reproduces and explores the methodology presented by Fintz, Osadchy & Hertz to predict and explain human decisions using deep learning https://doi.org/10.1038/s41598-022-08863-0